Read the story of Prophet Noah here (Genesis chapters 6-9)

-While stuck in the ark, Noah's family had no idea how long the flood would last.
+While stuck in the ark, Noah's family also had no idea how long the flood would last.
 They could only trust God.
 There was no other choice.
-Punishment and salvation were to be executed by God, not by man.
+Both judgement and salvation were to be executed by God, not by man.

-All people who did not enter God's ark were dead.
-But those who chose God's plan of salvation were saved.
+All people who did not enter God's ark perished.
+But those who chose to follow God's plan of salvation were saved.

-The covenant God promised could only be possible if God dealt with the problem of human sin forever.
-We don't know how God would achieve this, but God would continue to reveal this plan to other future Prophets.
+This covenant God had promised could only be possible if God dealt with the problem of human sin forever.
+We don't know yet at this point of the story how God would achieve this, but God would continue to reveal this plan to other future Prophets.

 Your Response: Listen to God and Pray...

 1. What is the significance of the flood, the Ark, and the covenant in the story?

 2. What does God reveal about Himself and His relationship with His people in this reading?